IBM/spring-boot-microservices-on-kubernetes/README.md

 [![Build Status](https://travis-ci.org/IBM/office-space.svg?branch=master)](https://travis-ci.org/IBM/office-space)
 # OfficeSpace: Spring Boot Microservices Application on Kubernetes

-This app mimicks the fictitious app idea from Michael Bolton in the movie "Office Space".
+Spring Boot is one of the popular Java microservices framework.
+Spring Cloud has a rich set of well integrated Java libraries to address runtime concerns as part of the Java application stack, and Kubernetes provides a rich featureset to run polyglot microservices.
+Together these technologies complement each other and make a great platform Spring Boot applications.

+In this code we demonstarte how a simple Spring Boot application can be deployed on top of Kuberneets.
+This application, Office Space, mimicks the fictitious app idea from Michael Bolton in the movie "Office Space".
 The app takes advantage of a financial program that computes interest for transactions by diverting fractions of a cent that are usually rounded off into a seperate bank account.

-The app will be deployed on Kubernetes.
 The app uses a Java 8/Spring Boot webserver that computes the interest then takes the fraction of the pennies to a database.
 Another Spring Boot app is an email notification service.
 It sends email when the account balance reach more than $50,000.
 It is triggered by the Spring Boot webserver that computes the interest.
 The frontend uses a Node.js app that shows the current account balance accumulated by the Spring Boot app.
 The backend uses a MySQL database to store the account balance.

 ## Prerequisite